The P\'olya-Tchebotarev problem with semiclassical external fields: Statement of results

 The measure $\mu_F$, when it exists, is called the \emph{equilibrium measure of $F$ in the external field $\phi$} or simply the \emph{equilibrium measure of $F$} when $\phi$ is understood.

 Let $\Gamma$ be a closed set in $\C$ that satisfies the growth condition

-Then the equilibrium measure $\mu(\phi,\Gamma)$ uniquely exists \cite{Saff1997} and is characterized by the {\it Euler-Lagrange variational conditions}: it is the unique measure in $\Mcal_1^\phi(\Gamma)$ for which there exists a constant $\ell$ satisfying
+and let $\Zcal$ be the set of discontinuities of $\phi$.
+For us the $\phi$ shall always be such that $\Zcal$ is finite.
+Then the equilibrium measure $\mu(\phi,\Gamma)$ uniquely exists \cite{Saff1997}, provided that $\Gamma$ has positive capacity, and is characterized by the {\it Euler-Lagrange variational conditions}: it is the unique measure in $\Mcal_1^\phi(\Gamma)$ for which there exists a constant $\ell$ satisfying

-In general, conditions \eqref{eq:EulerLagrange} should be interpreted in the quasi-everywhere sense, but for us the external field will always be continuous except for finitely many points, so that \eqref{eq:EulerLagrange} is true as stated.
+In general, conditions \eqref{eq:EulerLagrange} should be interpreted in the quasi-everywhere sense, but whenever $\Zcal$ is finite and $\Gamma$ is a finite union of continua (compact sets with more than one point), they hold as stated.